 Add the beans, cocoa, oats or ground almonds, apple sauce, olive oil, honey, vanilla and baking powder to the bowl of a food processor.

-Leave the mixture to cool in the tin, as it will be very fragile when warm.
+Leave the mixture to cool in the tin, as the brownies will be very fragile when warm.
 Cut into squares when cool.

-These healthy chocolate brownies will store well in an airtight container for 3 or 4 days.
+Healthy adzuki bean chocolate brownies can be stored in an airtight container for 3 or 4 days.

 Frequently asked questions